 We seek proposals for 20-minute papers that offer new perspectives on the visual representation of the changing realities of celebrity culture.
 We especially invite PG and ECR researchers working with a photographic practice to submit, and we welcome papers that encompass artistic projects, films and visual presentations alongside theoretical papers.

-Keynote speaker: Stephen Bull (University of Brighton)
+Keynote speakerS: Stephen Bull (University of Brighton) AND tom oldham (photographer)

 AUB Photography Research Group